 I do like hot showers, washing machines, and the ability to get from point A to point B without hitching up a wagon.
 Yet, there is a romanticism about the way Tudor lived her life which I greatly admire, and envy.

-Would I be able to manage a life without these modern conveniences and still do what I enjoy for a living.
+Would I be able to manage a life without these modern conveniences and still do what I enjoy for a living?
 I can't write at the speed I do or communicate with authors, editors, and other industry professionals without a computer and the internet.
+Sometimes I will write with pen and paper, but I still need the computer.
 How then do I think I could live a life like Tasha Tudor?

 It's all about balance.
-While I would in truth give it all up if it was feasible in this day and age (or if I didn't ever need to make a living), I would do so without hesitation.
+If it was feasible in this day and age, or if I didn't ever need to make a living, I would give it all up without hesitation.
 Because it's not practical, I've had to find a careful balance.

 More and more I find myself removing my emails from random mailing lists I hadn't realized I'd subscribed to, especially those prompting me to buy things I don't want or need (book newsletters don't count because I'll always want and need books).